mochidaz/mochidaz/README.md

 ### Hello

-I like Rust and Kanako
+I like Rust and Erika Furudo